sofiakbergstrom/BB2490/project_diary.md

 # Project Diary
+## 2015-03-09
+Guillermo teached me how to add pic to the diary.
+I will add some that I wanted to upload last week.
+I can't connect to csc where my txt-file is located with the data for project 2.
+I will try again later today.
+The connection started to work and I have copied the files I needed.
+But now I can't connect to Uppmax...

 ## 2015-03-08
 I managed to access our folder in Uppmax today, I do not know why it didn't work the other day.
-I'll continue trying to figure out how to change the heatmaps.
+I'll continue trying to figure out how to change the heatmaps and how to convert the data from the fastaqc_data.txt files fast into the right format.

 ## 2015-03-06
 Our goal today is to create heatmaps on our data.
 Me and Yim tryed to do this on Project 1 and Project 2.
 We used the length distribution that was located in fastaqc_data.txt file that was created for each sample when doing the FastaQC part.
 We extracted the length distribution and put in a file and created a heat map for each project.